kishanpatel98/Python-3-Programming-Specialization/3 Python Data Collection and Processing/Project OMDB and TasteDive Mashup/README.md

 Final Project of the Data Collection and Processing with Python course which is a part of the Python 3 Programming Specialization offered by University of Michigan on Coursera.
 More information can be found at: https://www.coursera.org/learn/data-collection-processing-python/home/welcome

 ## About It
-This project will take you through the process of mashing up data from two different APIs to make movie recommendations.
+This project will take you through the process using REST APIs to combine data from two different APIs to make movie recommendations.
 The TasteDive API lets you provide a movie (or bands, TV shows, etc.) as a query input, and returns a set of related items.
 The OMDB API lets you provide a movie title as a query input and get back data about the movie, including scores from various review sites (Rotten Tomatoes, IMDB, etc.).

 You will put those two together.
 You will use TasteDive to get related movies for a whole list of titles.
 You’ll combine the resulting lists of related movies, and sort them according to their Rotten Tomatoes scores (which will require making API calls to the OMDB API.)